The golden flowers of the canola plant blanket a field in Luoping, Yunnan. Photo: WildChina

 Bragging rights

 Working with a conservationist in Tacheng’s Golden Monkey National Reserve.
 Residing mostly in the mountains of Yunnan, Sichuan, and Guizhou, China’s golden monkey is a rare and understudied species that is quickly nearing extinction.
 Mei can arrange for you to track these magnificent but rare creatures and learn about the work being done to protect them.
-This is a great option for families.
+This is a particularly great option for families.

-Tracking Golden Monkeys in Yunnan’s forests.
+Mei can send you tracking golden monkeys in Yunnan’s forests.
 Photo: WildChina

 Dali has attracted some of China’s leading artists, filmmakers, dancers, and photographers.
 For travelers who are interested in learning more about the arts in China, Mei can arrange a private visit to the home of one of these national cultural icons or even dinner with one of them overlooking beautiful Erhai Lake.